Sonos Ray is the smallest, cheapest Sonos soundbar yet, launching on 7th June

 After a slew of leaks, Sonos has finally officially unveiled its new Ray soundbar.
-Launching on 7th June for £279 / $279 (around AU$495), the Ray is comfortably the most affordable soundbar Sonos has ever produced and significantly undercuts the Sonos Beam Gen 2 (£449 / $449 / AU$699).
+Launching on 7th June for £279 / $279 / AU$399, the Ray is comfortably the most affordable soundbar Sonos has ever produced and significantly undercuts the Sonos Beam Gen 2 (£449 / $449 / AU$699).

 Inevitably, the Ray is a simpler proposition than the Beam and high-end Arc, most obviously in that it does without HDMI and can't handle Dolby Atmos.
 Instead, it connects to your TV via optical (a cable is included in the box) which, Sonos points out, is even more common than ARC-compatible HDMI sockets, and outputs sound via two mid-woofers, two angled tweeters and a pair of bass reflex ports.